The Sun up to their old tricks again…

 It’s not the first time and probably not the last time they have done this:

-“Everybody in Liverpool knows that there are two newspapers you that cannot trust, this is one of them”
+“Everybody in Liverpool knows that there are two newspapers that you cannot trust, this is one of them”

 It was 21 years ago today…